Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 `sha512Half(viewSequence, originatingTransactionID, originatingAccount,
 hookHash, hookAccount, hookChainPosition, strong|weak, callback|direct,
 entropyDigest, i)`.
-The counter is local to one Hook execution role and is post-incremented once when a draw stream passes snapshot admission; rejected arguments or entropy do not consume it.
+The counter is local to one Hook execution role and is post-incremented once when a draw stream passes admission; rejected arguments, composition, or entropy do not consume it.
 Further blocks are `sha512Half(previousBlock)`. `entropy_cr_dice` rejects zero sides and uses deterministic unsigned big-endian 32-bit rejection sampling rather than biased modulo reduction. `entropy_cr_random` accepts